PhilipCoder/WillCore.UI/README.md

 The innerHTML binding binds an element's inner HTML to a field or function result.
 It a one way binding.

-_An innerHTML binding need the following assignments to complete assignment:_
+_An innerHTML binding needs the following assignments to complete assignment:_

 Type | Description
 ------------ | -------------